shubham526/python-bootcamp-fall2025/README.md

 ```

 **Can't see notebooks in Jupyter**
-- Make sure you're in the `python-bootcamp-umsl` directory when you run `jupyter notebook`
+- Make sure you're in the `python-bootcamp-fall2025` directory when you run `jupyter notebook`
 - Navigate using Jupyter's file browser

 **Windows Execution Policy Error (venv method)**